AlexandraUma/interactive_fiction_engine_unity/README.md

 **BaseObject** is the foundation for all game entities.
 Every object in the world (rooms, items, characters) inherits from `BaseObject`.
 It provides:

 - **Identity**: `mainName` and `aliases` for player references
-- **Appearance**: `initialAppearance` text shown when examined
+- **Appearance**: `initialAppearance` text shown on first encounter (before any world-affecting interaction)
+- **Interaction tracking**: `hasBeenInteractedWith` automatically set after take, open, attack, etc.
 - **Sensory properties**: visibility, scent, taste, sound
 - **Properties system**: attachable traits that define behavior
 - **Action customization**: text responses, restrictions, overrides, and after-effects

 Objects are Unity ScriptableObjects, authored in the Inspector and referenced at runtime.
+Runtime state (like interaction tracking) resets when exiting Play Mode.

 **Action** is the abstract base class for all player verbs.
-Actions define what players can do in the game world.
+Actions are ScriptableObjects that define what players can do in the game world.
 Each action specifies:
 - A keyword and aliases (e.g., "take", "get", "pick up")
 - Whether it requires an item, accepts one optionally, or doesn't use items
 - Validation logic for whether it can apply to a specific object
 - Execution logic that returns an `ActionStatus` (SUCCESSFUL, FAILED, INEFFECTIVE, RESTRICTED)

+Actions are created as assets in `Resources/Actions/` and loaded automatically at runtime.

 **Action Responses** allow objects to customize behavior when actions are performed on them:
 - **Text Responses**: Simple text messages displayed when an action is performed (e.g., "The door creaks open")